LukaszKwiatkowski94/Animals-living-in-the-ZOO/README.md

 # Animals living in the ZOO
 Application based on VueJS.
-It uses the Zoo Animal API.
+It uses the Animal API.

 App in reconstruction due to API shutdown